Efficient vs inefficient market research data processing

 Wrong people

 One of the reasons that data processing tasks go over budget is that the wrong people are being asked to carry out a task.
-This may be due to lack of training in handling something more complex than a person or team have handled before or it could be that a task needs an expert.
-I have seen staff struggle over a complex task (and often fail) for hours on end when an expert can solve the problem in minutes.
-Many people put into a position beyond their knowledge may continue to struggle until they succeed, but this is generally not a good use of someone’s time.
+This may be due to a lack of training in handling something more complex than a person or team has dealt with before, or it could be that a task needs an expert.
+I have seen staff struggle over a complex task (and often fail) for hours when an expert can solve the problem in minutes.
+I often find people working in data processing have a dogged determination to work through difficulties.
+Admirable though this is, it can mean an inefficient process arises, which will have penalties later.
+Or, more simply, someone spends many times more on a task than they need to.

 Wrong software

-Of equal importance is the issue of trying use the wrong software to carry out a data processing task.
-Many software packages have a way of getting around a problem, but if this means jumping through too many hoops, it will not only mean that the task is carried out inefficiently, but it may mean that it is prone to error or will be difficult to amend when changes are encountered.
-I could name more than one company that, in my opinion, have persisted with an unsuitable product rather than spend less than £1000 on a suitable thus saving £10000 in staff costs.
+The issue of using the wrong software to carry out a data processing task is equally important.
+Many software packages have a way of getting around a problem, but if this means jumping through too many hoops, it will not only mean that the task is carried out inefficiently, but it may also mean that it is prone to error or will be difficult to manage or change in the future.
+I could name more than one company that, in my opinion, has persisted with an unsuitable product rather than spend less than £1000 on a suitable one, thus saving thousands in staff costs.

 Wrong approach

-There are two types of data processing tasks where I see bad approaches taken.
+There are two types of data processing tasks where I see wrong approaches taken.
 The first, unsurprisingly, is where there is a complex requirement outside a company or team’s experience.
-However, equally, I have seen relative simple but large, often repetitive, tasks handled ineffectively.
-Something that is big probably needs the right tools to make that task easy.
+However, equally, I have seen relatively simple but large, often repetitive, tasks handled ineffectively.
+Something big probably needs the right tools to make that task easy.

 Digging holes

-digging holes dp managementPerhaps, the worst problem is ‘digging holes’.
+Perhaps the worst problem is ‘digging holes’.
 I have witnessed companies embark on major projects that need specialist knowledge to handle efficiently.
-They tend to soldier on and succeed in terms of getting correct results out for a while, but as the task carries on, it grows and grows to a point where it becomes impossible to manage.
-To make this scenario worse, undoing all the work that has gone into surviving for the first few months becomes a living nightmare to unravel.
-Starting again is the only sensible decision, but that’s not easy to tell a client who is expecting correct results – and now!
+The team tends to soldier on and succeeds in getting correct results out for a while, but as the project continues, it grows and grows to a point where it becomes almost impossible to manage.
+To make this scenario worse, undoing all the work that has gone into surviving for a few months becomes a nightmare to unravel.
+Starting again may be the only sensible decision, but that’s not easy to tell a client, expecting correct results – and now!

-One thing that is often underestimated is the benefits of prototyping.
-In the engineering world, it is standard practice to build prototypes, but in market research data processing I have rarely seen prototypes built to test processes for major projects.
+One thing that is often underestimated is the benefit of prototyping.
+In the engineering world, it is standard practice to build prototypes, but in market research data processing, I have rarely seen prototypes built to test processes for major projects.
 Why not?
-Is market research so time-dependent or is it better to take the risk of a process failing?
+Is market research so time-dependent, or is it better to take the risk of a process failing?

-Perhaps, the most common type of project that is mishandled is the research tracking study.
-Clients often promise that the questionnaire and analysis required for a tracking study will not change – or, if it does, not much.
+Perhaps the most common type of mishandled project is a research tracking study.
+Clients often promise that the questionnaire and analysis required for a tracking study will not change – or, if it does, it will not change much.
 The reality is that for most projects, the questionnaire and the analysis will change more frequently than expected.
 This can cause problems.
 If different software systems are being used to collect and analyse the data, a major data management problem may also arise.

-Not many software packages handle tracking studies well
+Not many software packages handle tracking studies efficiently

-The fact of the matter is that few software packages are geared to handling changing questionnaires, changing data maps and different analysis over the course of a tracking study.
-Add to this the fact that there may be data calculations, weighting, changing variables and more which are all dependent on the other changes cited.
+Few software packages are geared to handling changing questionnaires, changing data maps and different analyses over the duration of a typical tracking study.
+Add to this the fact that there may be data calculations, weighting, changing variables and more, all dependent on the other changes cited.
 Most software packages are not able to handle these problems.
-Or, if they can, it is by clumsy recoding processes, which are time consuming to carry out and highly prone to error.
+Or, if they can, it is by clumsy recoding processes, which are time-consuming to carry out and highly prone to error.

 An example of where you need the right tools

-I was asked to help a client who had a tracking study in the mobile phone market where the questionnaire changed every month.
-Added to this, the brands, sub-brands and tariffs for each sub-brand changed every month.
+I was asked to help a client with a tracking study in the mobile phone market where the questionnaire changed monthly.
+Additionally, the brands, sub-brands and tariffs for each sub-brand changed most months.
 The project also required external data to be merged.
-The project worked on a month cycle such that the key person working on the project had to work on the next month’s data processing as soon as he had finished the previous month.
+The project worked on a monthly cycle, such that the key person working on the project had to work on the next month’s data processing as soon as he had finished the previous month.

-As the project grew, it became clear that the 30 days’ work per month was creeping up to 40 days and delivery was becoming unachievable.
-In this case, MRDCL was able to store all the changing controls in Excel templates so that the whole project could be automated – this included code lists to tables changes to brands, sub-brands and tariffs.
-The task became more of a clerical task rather than a data processing task.
+As the project grew, it became clear that the 30 days of work per month was creeping up to 40 days, and delivery was becoming unachievable.
+In this case, we stored all the changing elements of the project in Excel templates so that the whole project could be automated – including everything from code lists, tables, brands, sub-brands and tariffs.
+Our MRDCL data processing software could read these spreadsheets and process the survey using easy-to-understand Excel templates.
+After the overhaul, the task became more of a clerical task than a data processing task.
 More to the point, several people could easily understand the process and help.

 Finding the right people to help

 What is the learning from this example?
-Where things become difficult, repetitive or cumbersome, it is time to think about what input is not functioning well.
+Where things become complex, repetitive or cumbersome, it is time to think about what input is not functioning well.
 Is it the staff?
 Is it the expertise?
 Is it the software?
-Is it the hardware possibly?
-Or, is it several of these things.
-In the example above, one month’s restructuring of the project by an expert meant that the project could be handled with 2 days’ work per month rather than 30 days’ work.
+Is it the hardware, even?
+Or is it several of these things?
+In the example above, one month’s restructuring of the project by an expert meant that the project could be handled by two or three days of work per month rather than 30 days’ work.
+And primarily by less skilled staff.

 What projects are most likely to cause data processing headaches?

-I’ve already mentioned tracking studies as being potentially problematic, but it is hard to make a general statement.
-The best I can offer is this: if you have a project that is outside your comfort zone or different to anything you have handled (easily) before, you should put more effort into checking your planned route.
-It is easy to get tricked where projects are conceptually quite easy, but they have many steps or minor complications.
+I’ve already mentioned tracking studies as potentially problematic, but it is hard to make a general statement about all research projects.
+The best I can offer is this: if you have a project outside your comfort zone or different from anything you have handled (easily) before, you should put more effort into checking your planned route.
+It is easy to get tricked when projects are conceptually relatively easy but have many steps or minor complications in data processing terms.
 These can soon stack up into a bigger problem.

 Feel that you have a problem project or projects?